A Full Moon Septic FAQ's

 A. Do not use Powdered Laundry Soap.
 Use soaps that kill the bacteria in small quantities such as anti-bacterial soap, Clorox & vinegar.
 Do not use toilet bowls cleaners in the toilet reservoir made for every flush.
 Limit all chemical use as much as possible.

 Q. I am selling my home, should I have my septic tank pumped?

 A. You don’t want your tank full of scum & solids when the engineer comes to do the test.
 If you have not cleaned your tank in an average that works for the household usage or ADEC’s recommended pumping of 2 years, you should clean your tank & allow time for it to refill with normal household water use.
 Our family of 4 used on average 5000 gallons of water or more per month, so it would take us 4 or 5 days to refill tank.

 Q. Who do I hire to do inspect my septic system?

 A. In the state of Alaska engineers certify & inspect septic systems for resale.
 If you are having problems with your septic system not preforming correctly you may consider hiring an engineer to preform a septic test.
 When designing & installing it is recommended to have an engineer preform this work & submit the paperwork to ADEC.
 It helps ensure you have a system that will be designed to your needs & meet ADEC requirements.

 A. A proper working tank will refill in a short period of time.
 Our family of 4 refilled our 1000-gallon tank in about 4 to 5 days.
 After it is full water comes into tank & then goes out of the tank to leach field.
 It’s important that only the water leaves tank & goes out to leach field.
 See image below:

 Q. Why do you need to pump your septic tank?

-To extend the life of your drain field by removing the scum & sludge so they don’t build up to levels that get forced out to leach field that cause premature failure of the drain field.
+By removing the scum & sludge, you extend the life of your drain field.
+Otherwise, they might build up to levels that damage the leach field causing premature failure of the drain field.,et